kubernetes-study-guide/Kubernetes-Study-Guide/07_pod_commands/README.md

 ## Other workloads
-There could be times when you want to run commands/scripts in addition to the docker image's backed in CMD/Entrypoint, rather than over-riding it.
+There could be times when you want to run commands/scripts in addition to the docker image's CMD/Entrypoint, rather than over-riding it.
 Luckily there are other ways to inject commands/shellscripts into pods, using [Poststart/PreStop](https://kubernetes.io/docs/tasks/configure-pod-container/attach-handler-lifecycle-event/) hooks.
 We'll cover them later.

 You can also run non-primary containers with shortlived workloads using `pod.spec.initContainers`, which will cover later.

+You can also run other commands that periodically monitors the health of your pod's containers.
+These are known as [liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
+We'll cover these later too.